-Many enterprises are asking their employees to use collaboration platforms to improve internal communications and share information, but collaboration security is becoming a major problem for many of these
+Many enterprises are asking their employees to use collaboration platforms to improve internal communications and share information, but collaboration security is becoming a major problem for many of these companies.

 Users often disregard the security implications of sharing information from internal collaboration tools because these technologies become just another tool they use every day, according to Ashish Kudsia, global IT director at Christie Digital Systems.

 “Information and intellectual property can easily slip and be uploaded that should not have been,” Kudsia said.
 “Gradually, information will get [uploaded] that should not have been there.
 And someone that was given permission six months ago might still have permission now that [they] shouldn’t.”

 “As more sensitive information goes onto SharePoint, we would like to see what security and auditing options we have so we can implement those options,” he said.